Modernly designed attic bathroom in St Anns

 Create more space – raise the value of your home with an attic conversion

 However determined you are for additional space, weighing up the expenses of a house move can be off-putting.
-Stamp duty, legal costs, surveys and more could amount to several thousand pounds, and it’s money you won’t get back.
+Stamp duty, legal costs, surveys and more could amount to several thousand pounds, and it’s cash you won’t get back.
 There are other considerations too, not least your emotional connection to your house and the prospect of children changing schools.

 Instead, you could look skyward for inspiration, towards your unused attic space.
 Your loft might be ideal for conversion depending on numerous aspects.
 These consist of roof structure and height and the practicalities of putting in a staircase.
-A loft conversion boasts lots of advantages over an extension.
+A loft conversion boasts many advantages over an extension.
 It is less likely to require planning permission and won’t lower garden size.
 Most of the time, it can be completed in a much shorter time frame and could cost less too.
 And yes, it might add a tidy sum to the value of your home.

 Is my house in St Anns, Nottinghamshire suitable for an attic conversion?

-An simple method to get an concept of whether your loft can be converted is to see whether any similar homes on your street have had loft conversions.
+An simple method to get an concept of whether your loft can be modified is to see whether any similar homes on your street have had loft conversions.
 If you do identify examples, it’s most likely to be a possibility.
 If you can, it’s definitely worth going one step further and asking to have a look at the loft of anyone in your street that has actually had it done.

 The minimum height you need for a loft conversion is 2.2 metres, and you can easily measure this yourself.
-Take a measuring tape and run it from the floor to the ceiling at the highest part of the space.
+Take a measuring tape and run it from the floor to the ceiling at the highest part of the room.
 If it’s 2.2 metres or more, your loft ought to be big enough to convert.
 Victorian homes tend to be lower than those built from the 1930s onwards, so may not have adequate head height.

 Depending on when it was built, your house will either have roof trusses or rafters.
 By putting your head up into your loft hatch, you will be able to know immediately what kind of roof you have.